DusanJovic-NOAA/NEMS_svn/doc/running.md

 This chapter discusses the language used by the `rtgen` tool to describe regression tests and compsets.
 The language consists of "modules" which are simply a collection of variables and functions.
-A module has a type: build, test, hash, etc.  A set of `run` commands list which runnable modules should be executed.
+A module has a type: build, compset, hash, etc.  A set of `run` commands list which runnable modules should be executed.

 ### Variable Definitions and Modules